 Currently, the SCA declaration process is handled using the Linked Account Declaration UI component.

-The state of the linked account will to be SCA challenge will remain at PENDING_CHALLENGE
+The state of the linked account will to be SCA challenge will remain at PENDING_CHALLENGE.

 The SCA ownership declaration will now be managed through the new Linked Account UI component, formerly known as the AIS UI component.
+More information on this can be found here.

 This change offers a more streamlined and efficient solution for linking accounts.